BakaZoro/NLP/README.md

 2.𝐕𝐨𝐜𝐚𝐛𝐎𝐟𝐖𝐨𝐫𝐝𝐬.𝐢𝐩𝐲𝐧𝐛: When dealing with texts as features, the texts need to be pre-processed.
 One such method is the Bag Of Words Method or BOW.
 In this the main important words are added to a dictionary and then each sentence is converted to a vector depending on the presence of a particular word in the dictionary.
 If the word is present then it is 1 else 0.
 This comes under the feature extraction part.
 The following code does so.
 This one creates a dictionary of words.

-3.Text2Num.ipynb: To convert the words into textual format so that they can be understood by the machines.
+3.Text2Num.ipynb: To convert the words into numerical format so that they can be understood by the machines.